OctopusDeploy/docs/docs/security/authentication/active-directory/index.md

 Octopus Deploy supports various options for Active Directory Authentication.

 :::hint
 Not all high availability and Active Directory configurations are supported.
-There are limitations on use of Kerberos in high availability scenarios.
-This is due to a requirement to [use a machine level SPN in order to allow kerberos to work](#ActiveDirectoryAuthentication-ConfiguringKerberos) with our web server.
+There are limitations on the use of Kerberos in high availability scenarios.
+This is due to a requirement to [use a machine level SPN in order to allow Kerberos to work](#ActiveDirectoryAuthentication-ConfiguringKerberos) with our web server.
 :::

 |     Octopus Option              | Single Octopus Server | High-Availability |